Yakumwamba/Yakumwamba/README.md

 - ⚡ Fun fact: ...
 -->

-I am fascinated by 🌎 Web 3.0 because of my WebRTC background.
-I got interested in Web 3.0 because of the excitment I have for networks, especially  decentralized networks.
-I begun researching how Web 3.0 and WebRTC can be combined to create a more resilient network that is user-centric.
-I'm passionate about  Blockchains, DAOs & Tokenomics and how to make sure that there is a fair distribution of value in a system like this.
+I am fascinated by 🌎 Web 3.
+I begun researching how to use Web3 to create more resilient networks that are user-centric.
+I'm passionate about Blockchains, DAOs & Tokenomics.

 I am passionate about Frontend development, and I have experience with React, Vue, Svelte, Redux, and webpack.
 🌱 I am always looking for new ways to improve the user experience, and I focus on well-tested and maintainable code.